Shuvkant/minor_defence/README.md

 ## Overview

 This project is a multi-feature stock prediction system that utilizes Long Short-Term Memory (LSTM) networks to forecast stock prices based on key financial metrics.
-The system integrates a frontend built with TypeScript and a backend powered by FastAPI, with an additional email notification service.
+The system integrates a frontend built with TypeScript and a backend powered by Flask, with an additional email notification service.

 ## Features